Airomeda/Rimbound/README.md

-# Rimbound
+# Rimbound - Core
-WIP RimWorld mod series
+This mod framework is used for Rimbound Mods series.